-influenced by french heritage and the food traditions of the pennsylvania dutch country where she was born and raised, dorette snover graduated from the culinary institute of america in 1983. in colorado, she spent ten years as a private chef to the rich and eccentric. since 1990, dorette has pursued the world of food styling and writing in chapel hill.
+influenced by french heritage and the food traditions of the pennsylvania dutch country where she was born and raised, dorette snover graduated from the culinary institute of america in 1983. in colorado, she spent ten years as a private chef to the rich and eccentric. since 1990, dorette has pursued the world of food styling, writing, and teaching in chapel hill.

-dorette's work has appeared in national food magazines and on npr. she has appeared on the food network and pbs. she can be found teaching le fond de cuisine at the carrboro farmer's market as well as in her chapel hill cooking school, c’est si bon! dorette also leads tours to paris, the loire, gascony, and provence for both adults looking for truffles in all the right places and for teens interested in exploring the world through a culinary map.
+dorette's work has appeared in national food magazines and on npr. she has appeared on the food network and pbs. she can be found teaching at many area farmer's markets as well as in her cooking school, c’est si bon! dorette also leads tours to paris and gascony for both adults looking for truffles in all the right places and for teens interested in exploring the world through a culinary map.

 owner, sommelier, and corporate specialist